IsaFoL/IsaFoL/Weidenbach_Book/README.md

 Our partial implementation of two watched literals is located in ```CDCL_Two_Watched_Literals.thy```, but needs a recent repository version of Isabelle.

-A recent version of the theory files is also available as [here](http://people.mpi-inf.mpg.de/~mfleury/IsaFoL/current/Weidenbach_Book).
+A recent version of the documentation the theory files is also available as [here](http://people.mpi-inf.mpg.de/~mfleury/IsaFoL/current/Weidenbach_Book).